PSC-CoTC/PSC-FRAM-Admin/help/import-file-readme.md

 ### Escapement Flag Values
 Escapement Flag | Description
 --------------- | -------------
-0 | Use pre-season number
+0 | Use pre-season target escapement
-1 | Use entered exact number
+1 | Use entered exact target escapement
-2 | Split into unmarked/marked using pre-season ratio.
-Enter flag 2 and corresponding escapement into either the marked (M) or unmarked (UM) stock row.
+2 | Split into unmarked/marked target escapement using pre-season ratio.
+Enter flag 2 and corresponding escapement into either the marked (M) stock row.
+Set the unmarked to 0.
 The associated component (UM or M, respectively) without an escapement value needs to receive a flag of 0.

 ## Update FRAM Post-Season Model Run with Import File